WalshyDev/personal-site/content/pages/blog/21_04_01-why-is-java-11-string-repeat-so-quick.md

 ```

 ## Why is it so quick?
 As we can see, the native String repeat is about twice as quick as Arrays.fill (which is the recommended way to do this pre-Java 9).
 What is this magic?
-Let's look toegether.
+Let's look together.

 If we take a look at [the method](https://github.com/openjdk/jdk/blob/329697b02ee66b5bb767634dbf3ba19f6624c8d3/src/java.base/share/classes/java/lang/String.java#L4353-L4381), we see it's pretty simple:
 ```java